mongodb/specifications/source/transactions/transactions.rst

 automatic retry attempt, drivers MUST unpin the ClientSession before performing server selection for the retry.

-Starting a new transaction on a pinned ClientSession MUST unpin the session.
+Aborting a transaction or starting a new transaction on a pinned ClientSession MUST unpin the session.
+Committing a transaction on a pinned ClientSession MUST NOT unpin the session as commitTransaction may be called multiple times.
 Additionally, any non-transaction operation using a pinned ClientSession MUST unpin the session and the operation MUST perform normal server selection.